a growth Medium for the whole mind

 At Duke University, a 5-year study of 10,000 children tried a beautifully simple experiment: teach children who do not test as "gifted" as if they are gifted.
 The result?
 Many children subsequently did so much better academically that they then did test as gifted.

-Why are very bright people drawn to philosophy?
+Why are very smart students so drawn to philosophy?
 Because it's where the hardest problems are!
 But all young people - and adults - can benefit from being invited to wrestle with big-picture questions about their own thinking and living.

 “It is no ordinary thing we are discussing, but how to live our lives.”